Overview of the Emeryville Fair Workplaces Ordinance

 Employers must post notice of employee’s rights under the ordinance.
 They must also provide notice to new employees upon hire.
 Employers are prohibited against retaliation against employees for exerting their rights under the ordinance.

 The City of Emeryville has the right to investigate and penalize companies who violate the ordinance.
 Fines include $1,000 for every employee retaliated against.
-Employer may be liable to pay $50 per employee per day of violation.
+An employer may be liable to pay $50 per employee per day of violation.
 Additional fines of $500 are for several other violations:

 - Failure to notify employees of their rights